 Wolf Administration Announces Funding to Recruit & Retain Physicians in Underserved Areas of Pennsylvania

-HARRISBURG, PA – Governor Tom Wolf announced on Thursday that the Pennsylvania Department of Health has released a request for applications for the PA Primary Care Loan Repayment Program.
+HARRISBURG, Pa. – Governor Tom Wolf on Monday announced that the Pennsylvania Department of Health has released a request for applications for the PA Primary Care Loan Repayment Program.

 This program provides funding to recruit and retain primary care providers working in areas where there are shortages of healthcare practitioners.